 Mr. Suresh L. Sani

-Mr. Sani is Vice President of First Pioneer Properties, Inc., a family owned company, which manages commercial buildings and land owned by family related entities across the U.S. A graduate of Harvard College and New York University School of Law, Mr. Sani was formerly an associate in the Real Estate Department at Shea & Gould in New York City, and is a current member of the New York Bar.
+Mr. Sani is Vice President of First Pioneer Properties, Inc., a family-owned company, which manages commercial buildings and land owned by related entities across the United States.
+A graduate of Harvard College and New York University School of Law, Mr. Sani was formerly an associate in the Real Estate Department at Shea & Gould in New York City and is a current member of the New York Bar.
 Mr. Sani serves on the Dean’s Strategic Council at New York University School of Law and is also a member of the Compact Committee, an elected committee that oversees the curriculum at the Port Washington Public Schools.

-Ms. Selz graduated from Goucher College with a B.A. in Latin.
+Ms. Selz graduated from Goucher College with a BA in Latin.
 She worked at Manufacturers Hanover Trust and Tiffany and Co. before going to work in a small family business, which she eventually ran.
 Since 1993, Ms. Selz has helped manage the Selz Foundation with a focus on humanitarian, educational, geriatric, homeopathic, animal causes and the arts.
-She currently serves on the boards of the Allen-Stevenson School, The Ethel Walker School, Goucher College, Touch A Life Foundation, The Middle Patent Rural Cemetery Association and the Alumni Board of the Rippowam Cisqua School.
+She currently serves on the boards of the Allen-Stevenson School, The Ethel Walker School, Goucher College, The Nature Conservancy of New York, The Middle Patent Rural Cemetery Association and the Alumni Board of the Rippowam Cisqua School.
 She lives in Manhattan with her husband, Bernard, and their two sons.

 Ms. Yu, and her husband, Michael, were instrumental in the formation of Tommy Bahama, a men’s clothing company, which they sold recently.
 She is now Executive Vice President of G. Star Apparel, Inc., in New York.
 Ms. Yu, who is involved philanthropically in China and the United States, has made a generous contribution to the Foundation.
 She and her husband have established the Yu-Lin Chinese Language Scholarship Fund to provide scholarships for non-Chinese LaGuardia students taking Chinese language and culture classes.